When I started building my yoga wear collection, I kept asking myself:

 So, can private label yoga wear brands compete with Prana’s organic lines?

-👉 For more sourcing insights, check our Yoga Apparel Blog.
+👉 For more sourcing insights, visit the FuKi Yoga Blog.